MagnetGold (MTG) Price Reaches $0.20 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-MagnetGold’s launch date was August 25th, 2021.
+MagnetGold launched on August 25th, 2021.
 MagnetGold’s total supply is 700,000,000 tokens and its circulating supply is 272,606,905 tokens.
-The official website for MagnetGold is mtggold.com/indexmain.html.
 MagnetGold’s official Twitter account is @ymagnetgold and its Facebook page is accessible here.
+MagnetGold’s official website is mtggold.com/indexmain.html.

 [Telegram](https://t.me/yourmagnetgold)[Medium](https://medium.com/@magnetgold)